-Ethnicity: The design economy employs a slightly higher proportion of people from Black, Asian and Minority Ethnic (BAME) groups than are employed in the wider UK economy (13% compared with II%), and this figure has improved since our previous analysis (II.4%).
-However, BAME designers are least likely to be in senior roles, accounting for only 12% of all design managers.
+Ethnicity: The design economy employs a slightly higher proportion of people from Black, Asian and Minority Ethnic (BAME) groups than are employed in the wider UK economy (IS% compared with IPA), and this figure has improved since our previous analysis (II.4%).
+However, BAME designers are least likely to be in senior roles, occounting for only 12% of all design managers.

 Gender: 78% of the UK's design workforce is male.
 This is higher than the percentage of men in the wider UK workforce (53%).
-This is also despite women making up 63% of all students studying creative arts and design courses at university.
-The overall ratio is skewed by the male dominated subsectors of product and industrial design (95%), digital design (65%), and architecture and built environment (80%).
+This is also despite wamen making up 53% of all students studying creative arts and design causes at university.
+The overall ratio is skewed by the male dominated subsectors of product and industrial design (95%), digital design (95%), and amhitecture and built environment (80%).
 Even when employed in design, women earn less.
-For example in the multidisciplinary design subsector, women working as product. clothing and related designers earn (83% less than men in that subsector (64%).
-Women are also less likely than men to be in senior roles, with only 17% of design managers being female.
-Design can generate significant value for local and ional economies: London remains the powerhouse of UK design, with almost one in three design as well as one in five design study.
-Yet this study also shows that over the past few years experienced growth in the GVA generated by designers in their be driven by a combination of localised design specialties such as craft design in the West Stoke-on-Trent).
-Outside London and the south-east, the West GVA since 2010 (83% and 28.5% respectively).
-The second key ranging from sustainable interior design, among others. and the south-east, with the multifaceted nature of the replicated elsewhere Design Economy 2018 MAKING "78% OF THE UK'S DESIGN WORKFORCE IS MALE."
+For example in the multidisciplinary design subsector, women working as product, dothing and related designers subsector despite making up nearly two-thirds of that design subsector (64%).
+Women are also less likely than men to be in senior roles, with only I7% of design managers being female.
+Design can generate significant value for local and regional economies concentrated since our last study.
+Yet this study also shows generated by designers in their two things.
+The first driver is localised design specialties such as craft design in the West significant growth in design GVA since 2010 (83% and 28.5% respectively).
+The second key driver is a growth in clusters of multidisciplinary design firms covering firms undertaking anging from sustainabk sign and industrial design to interior design, among others. replicated elsewhere